Running staleness comes from far too many miles and not enough recovery.

 Have you felt stuck in one ability level.
 You keep running the same time over and over again.
 Do you think this is only for beginners and novice runners?

-Hardly.
-Let me tell you, I have had more stagnation periods in my training over the years than I can count.
+I have had more stagnation periods in my training over the years than I can count.
 You have to believe in yourself, your goals and your ability to jump ability levels.

 Bad races are always tough but you have to place importance to failed race performances.
 It is the only way you are going to be able to adjust your training and change what is wrong.